kaby76/dk.brics/README.md

 There are a few idiosyncrasies with this code.

-* The parser only computes a parse tree if every right-hand-side symbol of a rule is attributed, using `[ foobar ]` after the symbol.
+* The parser only computes an abstract syntax tree if every right-hand-side symbol of a rule is attributed, using `[ foobar ]` after the symbol.
 Apparently, the code looks for explicitly named symbols.
+Otherwise, the code just parses and returns a mostly empty tree.

+* There are both graphical and command-line interfaces.
+In addition, there's a web server for running the code.
-* There is a graphical UI and a command-line interface.
-I found the graphical UI cumbersome to use, so kept with the command=line interface.
+However, I found both the graphical and web server UI cumbersome to use, especially when trying to perform "edit/compile/run/debug" development.
+So I used the command-line interface mostly.

 * I had to change quite a bit of the code from `varN`, where `N` is some integer, into a realistic, purposeful name so I could debug and fix the code.